nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

-Next, the continuation to the sequence diagram below shows the `ModelManager#updateFilteredAndSortedFriendsList(Predicate, Comparator)` setting the predicate of `FilteredList` and comparator of `SortedList` instances managed by the `ModelManager` with the new `FriendRecommendFilterPredicate` and `Comparator` instances, cuaisng filtering and sorting of the list to produce the list of friend recommendations.
+Next, the continuation to the sequence diagram below shows the `ModelManager#updateFilteredAndSortedFriendsList(Predicate, Comparator)` setting the predicate of `FilteredList` and comparator of `SortedList` instances managed by the `ModelManager` with the new `FriendRecommendFilterPredicate` and `Comparator` instances, which causes filtering and sorting of the list and produces the list of friend recommendations.

 <img src="images/RecommendCommandSequenceDiagram2.png" width="1000" />